Stamp Act 1765: The act

 The act was passed by the British Parliament on 22 March 1765 with an effective date of 1 November 1765.
 It passed 205–49 in the House of Commons and unanimously in the House of Lords.
 Historians Edmund and Helen Morgan describe the specifics of the tax:

 The highest tax, £10, was placed ... on attorney licenses.
 Other papers relating to court proceedings were taxed in amounts varying from 3d. to 10s.
 Land grants under a hundred acres were taxed 1s.
 6d., between 100 and 200 acres 2s., and from 200 to 320 acres 2s.
 6d., with an additional 2s 6d. for every additional 320 acre.
 Cards were taxed a shilling a pack, dice ten shillings, and newspapers and pamphlets at the rate of a penny for a single sheet and a shilling for every sheet in pamphlets or papers totaling more than one sheet and fewer than six sheets in octavo, fewer than twelve in quarto, or fewer than twenty in folio (in other words, the tax on pamphlets grew in proportion to their size but ceased altogether if they became large enough to qualify as a book).

 The high taxes on lawyers and college students were designed to limit the growth of a professional class in the colonies.
 The stamps had to be purchased with hard currency, which was scarce, rather than the more plentiful colonial paper currency.
 To avoid draining currency out of the colonies, the revenues were to be expended in America, especially for supplies and salaries of British Army units who were stationed there.
 (Note: Both the Morgans and Weslager note that the paper used had to be pre-stamped in England.
 Most paper came from there anyway, so there were "approximately fifty colonial papermakers who operated their own mills" who would suffer from decreased demand for their products.)

 Two features of the act involving the courts attracted special attention.
 The tax on court documents specifically included courts "exercising ecclesiastical jurisdiction."
 These types of courts did not currently exist in the colonies and no bishops were currently assigned to the colonies, who would preside over the courts.
 Many colonists or their ancestors had fled England specifically to escape the influence and power of such state-sanctioned religious institutions, and they feared that this was the first step to reinstating the old ways in the colonies.
 Some Anglicans in the northern colonies were already openly advocating the appointment of such bishops, but they were opposed by both southern Anglicans and the non-Anglicans who made up the majority in the northern colonies.

 The act allowed admiralty courts to have jurisdiction for trying violators, following the example established by the Sugar Act.
 However, admiralty courts had traditionally been limited to cases involving the high seas.
-The Sugar Act seemed to fall within this precedent, but the Stamp Act did not, and the colonists saw this as a further attempt to replace their local courts with courts controlled by England.
+The Sugar Act seemed to fall within this precedent, but the Stamp Act did not, and the colonists saw this as a further attempt to replace their local courts with courts controlled by Great Britain.